Gumnaami

 The principal photography began in May 2019 in Asansol, West Bengal.
 The film was released theatrically on 2 October 2019.
-The film completes 50 days at the box-office.
-A huge success.

 Plot

 The film is based on the Mukherjee Commission hearings and shows a dramatized version of the works of Anuj Dhar, Chandrachur Ghose and the Mission Netaji voluntary organisation.
 The film shows the three theories trying to explain the death or disappearance of Subhas Chandra Bose.

 The film starts with Subhas Chandra Bose at the Congress Conference.
 A courageous Subhas disagrees to follow the nonviolent methods of Gandhi and resigns from Indian National Congress.
 He then travels the world to make allies while confronting the British Army.
 In 2003, journalist Chandrachur Dhar (Anirban Bhattacharya) is given an assignment for writing a detailed report about the mystery surrounding Subhas Chandra Bose's death.
 He takes up the assignment and spends months to gather evidence and knowledge about Bose.
 His neglectful attitude towards his wife (Tanusree Chakraborty) compels her to divorce him.
 Mentally frustrated, Dhar quits his job and forms a group entirely dedicated to the purpose for solving the mystery.

 At the 2005 Mukherjee Commission hearing, he addresses the jury boldly.
 According to him, there was no plane crash at all in 1945.
 Bose had preplanned to fake his death to the world and asked his most trustworthy soldier of the Indian National Army (INA) Habib ur Rahman (who later left the partitioned India and joined to higher posts in the Government of Pakistan, including the Additional Defense Secretary) to be with him and not to disclose his fake death to anyone.
 To support his statement, Dhar shows numerous evidences like why he went to a six-seater fighter plane when there were twelve-seater planes available, there were no recorded plane crash that year, and that there was no news of death of the Japanese soldiers who were supposed to have died in the plane crash.